Hyperscale data center in Finland supplying waste heat to district heating network in snowy urban environment

 Engineering the energy transition of digital infrastructure

 These developments highlight the essential role engineers play in the energy transition of digital infrastructure.
+The ability to capture and reuse data center waste heat is becoming a defining feature of next-generation sustainable infrastructure projects.
 By combining expertise in electrical engineering, thermal systems, industrial design, and urban energy planning, engineers are enabling data centers to:

 • Reduce overall energy consumption